Bloody Rebellion - Bloody Mary Seasoning Spice Mix

 Like that cold night of March 5, 1770, fire some vodka shots (2oz) into your glass, along with 2 teaspoons of our Bloody Rebellion Seasoning Spice, and 6 oz of your favorite vegetable juice, add a squeeze of lime, ice cubes, and mix all the ingredients together.
 Now you can get your own flavor revolution started and win the rebellion against the ordinary.

 Here is the potato chip dip made with Bada Bing Bada Boom - Boston Dipping Spice, and to wash it down, a Bloody Mary made with our Bloody Rebellion Seasoning Spice.

-Ingredients: worcestershire powder (worcestershire sauce, distilled vinegar, molasses, corn syrup, salt, caramel color, garlic powder, sugar, spices, tamarind, natural flavor and sulfiting agents, maltodextrin, silicon dioxide), paprika, celery salt, black pepper, mustard *all natural rice powder added to help reduce caking
+Ingredients*: Worcestershire powder** (Worcestershire sauce, distilled vinegar, molasses, corn syrup, salt, caramel color, garlic powder, sugar, spices, tamarind, natural flavor, and sulfiting agents, maltodextrin, silicon dioxide), paprika, celery salt, black pepper, mustard. *all natural rice powder added to reduce caking. **contains: sulfites

 More from this collection